 4. You will continue to work and study following a pass result on the SQE1.

-6. Once you have completed your apprenticeship and passed your SQE2, you will be required to apply for admission with the Solicitors Regulation Authority.
+6. You will need to apply for admission with the Solicitors Regulation Authority.

 Loading